Simple Domestic Battery (California penal code section 243(e)(1))

 When a battery is committed against a spouse, roommate with whom the defendant has a sexual relationship, a person with whom the defendant has or had a dating relationship, child in common, or any other significant domestic relationship, the battery is considered to be domestic violence and is punishable more seriously than a simple battery against one who does not have a similar relationship.

-Domestic battery involves a touching, no matter how slight, if done in a harmful or offensive way to one's spouse, girlfriend or boyfriend, or even one with whom the defendant has a casual sexual relationship.
-The relationship between the parties is what separates domestic battery from simple battery.
-Domestic battery being the more serious offense.
+Domestic battery involves touching, no matter how slight, if done in a harmful or offensive way to one's spouse, girlfriend or boyfriend, or even one with whom the defendant has a casual sexual relationship.
+The relationship between the parties is what separates domestic battery from simple battery — with domestic battery being the more serious offense.
 In the case of domestic battery, it matters who you touch, not just that you touched someone.

 In many cases involving domestic battery, there is no actual injury to the alleged victim.
 Accordingly, by the time charges are filed, the alleged victim often wants nothing to do with the prosecution.
 This is a common sentiment expressed to seasoned criminal defense lawyers.
 Many people are under the mistaken belief that the alleged victim can simply call off the charges or convince the prosecution to dismiss the case.
 In Southern California, the prosecution will not dismiss the case simply because the victim does not desire prosecution.
 In fact, the prosecution is accustomed to this fact and it will not serve as a deterrent to a criminal prosecution.
 The only effective deterrent is an effective lawyer.

-The Law Offices Keith J. Bruno, APC has broad knowledge of the criminal justice system and understands that the system puts the accuser ahead of the accused.
-Keith Bruno is both a husband and a father.
-He has first hand knowledge of the family dynamic .
+Attorney Keith J. Bruno has broad knowledge of the criminal justice system and understands that the system puts the accuser ahead of the accused.
+He is a husband and a father with firsthand knowledge of family dynamics.
+Contact us by telephone or email now.
 We are ready and well qualified to investigate and litigate your case.